Back to blog

 Adomas Sulcas

-Although web scraping in its totality is a complex and nuanced field of knowledge, building your own basic web scraper is not all that difficult.
+Although web scraping in its totality is a complex and nuanced field of knowledge, building your own basic web scraper isn’t all that difficult.
 And that’s mostly due to coding languages such as Python.
 This language makes the process much more straightforward thanks to its relative ease of use and the many useful libraries that it offers.
-One of these wildly popular libraries is Beautiful Soup, a Python package used for parsing HTML and XML documents.
-And that’s exactly what we’ll be focusing on in this tutorial.
+In this tutorial, we’ll be focusing on one of these wildly popular libraries named Beautiful Soup, a Python package used for parsing HTML and XML documents.

-If you want to build your first web scraper, I recommend checking out our article that details everything you need to know to get started with Python web scraping or our video tutorial below.
-Yet, in this tutorial we will focus specifically on parsing data in Python using a sample HTML file.
+If you want to build your first web scraper, we recommend checking our video tutorial below or our article that details everything you need to know to get started with Python web scraping.
+Yet, in this tutorial, we’ll focus specifically on parsing a sample HTML file in Python and using Selenium to render dynamic pages.

-This tutorial is useful for those seeking to quickly grasp the value that Python and Beautiful Soup v4 offers.
-After following the provided examples you should be able to understand the basic principles of how to parse HTML data.
-The examples will demonstrate traversing a document for HTML tags, printing the full content of the tags, finding elements by ID, extracting text from specified tags and exporting it to a .csv file.
+This tutorial is useful for those seeking to quickly grasp the value that Python and Beautiful Soup 4 offer.
+After following the provided examples, you should be able to understand the basic principles of how to parse HTML data.
+The examples will demonstrate traversing a document for HTML tags, printing the full content of the tags, finding elements by ID, extracting text from specified tags, and exporting it to a CSV file.

-Before getting to the matter at hand, let’s first take a look at some of the fundamentals.
+Before getting to the matter at hand, let’s first take a look at some of the fundamentals of this topic.

 Data parsing is a process during which a piece of data gets converted into a different type of data according to specified criteria.
-It is an important part of web scraping since it helps transform raw HTML data into a more easily readable format that can be understood and analyzed.
+It’s an important part of web scraping since it helps transform raw HTML data into a more easily readable format that can be understood and analyzed.

 A well-built parser will identify the needed HTML string and the relevant information within it.
-Based on predefined criteria and the rules of the parser, it will filter and combine the needed information into CSV or JSON files.
+Based on predefined criteria and the rules of the parser, it’ll filter and combine the needed information into CSV, JSON, or any other format.

 Beautiful Soup is a Python package for parsing HTML and XML documents.
-It creates a parse tree for parsed pages based on specific criteria that can be used to extract, navigate, search and modify data from HTML, which is mostly used for web scraping.
-It is available for Python 2.7 and Python 3.
-A useful library, it can save programmers loads of time.
+It creates a parse tree for parsed web pages based on specific criteria that can be used to extract, navigate, search, and modify data from HTML, which is mostly used for web scraping.
+Beautiful Soup 4 is supported on Python versions 3.6 and greater.
+Being a useful library, it can save programmers loads of time when collecting data and parsing it.

-Before working on this tutorial, you should have a Python programming environment set up on your machine.
-For this tutorial we will assume that PyCharm is used since it’s a convenient choice even for the less experienced with Python and is a great starting point.
+Before following this tutorial, you should have a Python programming environment set up on your machine.
+For this tutorial, we’ll assume that PyCharm is used since it’s a convenient choice even for the less experienced with Python and is a great starting point.
 Otherwise, simply use your go-to IDE.

-You should also have Beautiful Soup installed on your system.
-No matter the OS, you can easily do it by using this command on the terminal to install the current latest version of Beautiful Soup:
+The next step is to install the Beautiful Soup 4 library on your system.
+No matter the OS, you can easily do it by using this command on the terminal to install the latest version of Beautiful Soup:

-If you are using Windows, it is recommended to run terminal as administrator to ensure that everything works out smoothly.
+If you’re using Windows, it’s recommended to run the terminal as administrator to ensure that everything works out smoothly.

-Finally, since we will be working with a sample file written in HTML, you should be at least somewhat familiar with HTML structure.
+Finally, since this article explores working with a sample file written in HTML, you should be at least somewhat familiar with the HTML structure.

 <!DOCTYPE html>